thisismahabadi/lupas/readme.md

 POST: /api/v1/refresh - Exchange a refresh token for an access token when the access token has expired
 ```

-All of these routes except register and login and logout  are provided with auth:api middleware which means you should send Authorization field in request header.
+All of these routes except register and login and logout are provided with auth middleware which means you should send Authorization field in request header.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.